 1) We analyze how HIV interacts with primary macrophages and dendritic cell subsets.
-We focus on particular aspects of the viral life cycle in these different cell subsets, and the responses it induces.
-Such studies not only bring knowledge on HIV infection but also reveal new functions of human myeloid subsets.
-Figures 1 and 2
+We focus on the anti-viral innate responses and on cell biology aspects of the viral life cycle in these different cell subsets.
+Such studies not only bring knowledge on HIV infection but also reveal new regulation levels of the innate system.
+Figures 1 and 2.